CTSRD-CHERI/RVBS/readme.md

 Additionally, when building a simulator,
 - `MEM_SIZE` can be used to specify the size of the memory in bytes
 - `MEM_IMG` can be used to specify the memory image used to initialize the memory
+- `MEM_DELAY` can be set to enable artificial memory delay

 ### Bluesim